My May post about Blogger Research Toolboxes is a favorite with my readers and it’s time for the 2022 list.

 DNASleuth – There is a Resources tab with information about Genetic Genealogy.

 Empty Branches on the Family Tree – While you are browsing bloggers’ research toolboxes, I hope you will take a look at mine, too.
 Category links are located right under the header image on the home page.
-I am currently compiling links to digitized county histories for all 50 U.S. states.
 There is a new drop down tab under my home page photo for County Histories.
-Click to find links to states that are already posted.
-I am adding a new state every few days and will continue until all 50 states are listed.
+Click to find links to digitized county histories for all 50 U.S. states.

 Evidence Explained – Elizabeth Shown Mills’ website is the place to go for source citation tips.